Making your data accessible to ArcGIS Server

 - Grant the ArcGIS Server account permissions to your data.
 The ArcGIS Server account is the operating system account you specified when you installed ArcGIS Server, not the primary site administrator specified when the ArcGIS Server site was created.

 This topic covers all of the above requirements.
 First, it's helpful to understand how ArcGIS Server stores and references the data behind its services.

 When you publish an item as a service, that item is placed on the server.
 Thus, if you publish a locator as a geocode service, a copy of the locator ends up on the server where ArcGIS Server has sufficient permissions to access it.

 Sometimes, you might publish an item that references additional data.
-For example, a map might reference various feature classes stored in a database.
+For example, a map might reference various feature classes stored throughout your file system.
 This data is only moved to the server if you do not register the data with the server when publishing.
 Alternatively, if you do not want the data to be copied to the server at the time of publishing, you need to explicitly take the steps below to ensure ArcGIS Server can see and access your data.